dojo/docs/dojox/editor/plugins/AutoSave.rst

 If you want to use this feature in your application, you need to understand the protocol this feature adopts to communicate with the application server.

 AutoSave uses POST method to pass the current content to the server-side piece.
 The body of the POST request is filled with the editor's content.
 The server can get the content directly from the POST body.
-For example, in PHP environment:
+For example, in PHP environment, $HTTP_RAW_POST_DATA contains the content to be saved.

 .. code-block :: php